Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-1/lecture-materials/intro-to-mongoose.md

 ## Import Tweet Schema

-Let's inport that Tweet model alongside our other dependencies in the file that houses our controllers.
+Let's import that Tweet model alongside our other dependencies in the file that houses our controllers.
 For now, that's server.js.
 Soon we'll be moving our controllers to separate files and we'll have to move this import too.

 In `server.js`